-The Company applies judgment in assessing the functional currency of each entity consolidated in these consolidated financial statements.
+The Company applies judgment in assessing the functional currency of each entity consolidated in these condensed consolidated interim financial statements.
 The functional currency of the Company and its subsidiaries is determined using the currency of the primary economic environment in which that entity operates.